TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/50 - Philippians/Philippians 2/Philippians 2.8.md

 ---

-and being found in fashion as a man, he humbled himself, becoming obedient [even] unto death, yea, the death of the cross.
+And being found in human form, he humbled himself, becoming obedient to death, yes, the death of the cross.